canewton/RunningApp/README.md

 # Getting Started

-1. Download Expo Client on your mobile phone.
+1. Download Expo Go on your mobile phone.
 2. Download Node.js on your computer.
 Link is here: https://nodejs.org/en/download/

 # Build and Test